 These factors alone will make it hard for even the seasoned player to deal with.
 So what can we do to combat these issues?

 Read on for our “5 must do’s” for players over 40.

 Before we get into our 5 must do’s, the first area we need to attack is the “Mindset” this is an area that I have found most players over 40 struggle with.
 Many people reside in the fact they are aging and “that's it”.

 They keep doing the same things all the time, with no improvement (It is like watching a sinking ship).
 We cannot do much to stop the aging process but we can, by all means, do our best to slow it down and make the most of what we have.

 If you were old enough to have seen tennis being played over the last 20 years, you would have noticed the rapid rate of development that has occurred.
 Even in the last 5 years, there has been a big jump in the physicality of the game.

 Players are looking at tennis a lot more holistically.
 There is a strong sense of balance and getting what I call the Work: Rest ratio right.
-It is not just about hitting loads and loads of balls anymore.
-Having quality across the board has more emphasis placed on it.
-This involves having a...
+It is not just about hitting loads and loads of tennis balls anymore.
+Having quality across the board...